Questions to Ask

 Do you have questions about divorce in Massachusetts?

 Mediation Advantage Services can help.
-Experienced in divorce mediation, Polly A. Tatum can help you decide what route to divorce is best for your individual case.
+Experienced in divorce mediation, Law Office of Polly Tatum can help you decide what route to divorce is best for your individual case.
 Based in historic Worcester with a satellite office in Northboro, MA, our firm serves all cities and towns throughout Massachusetts and Worcester County including, Auburn, Paxton, Leicester, Sutton, Grafton, Shrewsbury, Westboro, Northboro, Southboro, Holden, Sterling, Princeton, Worcester, Charlton, Millbury, Dudley, Spencer, Brookfield, Sudbury, Natick, Framingham, Hopkinton, Milford, Blackstone, Leominster, Fitchburg, Acton, Jefferson, Barre, Oakham, Cambridge, Newton, Marlboro, Lancaster, Bolton, and Hudson.
-Call our office at (508) 795-1557, fill out our online form, or email us at [email protected] today to schedule your Complimentary Mediation Success Planning Session.
+Call our office at (508) 529-1510, fill out our online form, or email us at [email protected] today to schedule your Complimentary Mediation Success Planning Session.
 You can also sign up for our eNewsletter or download our free e-book for more information regarding divorce in Massachusetts.